GIScience/gis-training-resource-center/_sources/content/Module_3/en_qgis_module_3_ex4.md

 ::::

-# Exercise 4: Nigeria Floods
+# Exercise 4: Flooding in Nigeria

 ## Characteristics of the exercise